Nonparametric Causal Decomposition of Group Disparities: Application

 \subsection{Overview}

-Our application decomposes the contribution of college graduation to the perpetuation of income inequality across generations, which is also known as intergenerational income persistence, the complement to income mobility.
+Our application decomposes the contributions of college graduation to the perpetuation of income inequality across generations, which is also known as intergenerational income persistence, the complement to income mobility.
 Groups ($G$) are defined by parental income; the outcome ($Y$) is offspring's adult income; and the treatment ($D$) is college graduation.
-Although previous research has touched upon all four components of our unconditional decomposition to some extent, this analysis is the first to present a unified decomposition.
+Although previous research has indirectly touched upon all four components of our unconditional decomposition to some extent, this analysis is the first to present a direct and unified decomposition.
+Our findings reveal that differential selection into college completion by income origin reduces intergenerational income persistence and increases mobility.
+This result has not previously been discovered and introduces a new mechanism into the classic Origin-Education-Destination triangle \citep[e.g.,][]{breen_social_2004} in social stratification research.

 The baseline component of our decompositions represents the part of the disparity in adult income that is unaccounted for by college graduation.
 Prior research enumerates multiple sources of intergenerational income persistence that may operate independently of college graduation.
 For example, parental income is associated with a variety of pre-college characteristics that may directly influence income attainment, such as cognitive skills and noncognitive traits in adolescence \citep{heckman_effects_2006}.
-Moreover, people from more privileged backgrounds likely benefit from their parents' human, social, and financial capital regardless of their own formal educational attainment.
+Moreover, people from more privileged backgrounds likely benefit from their parents' human, social, and financial capitals regardless of their own formal educational attainment.
 Interventions on college graduation would not eliminate these channels of income persistence.

-Speaking to the prevalence component in our unconditional decomposition, social scientists have long regarded education as a mediator in the intergenerational reproduction of socioeconomic inequality (\citealp[chapter 4 \& 5]{blau_american_1978}; \citealp[p.255-9]{featherman_opportunity_1978}; \citealp{ishida_class_1995}).
-Specifically, research documents large differences in college graduation rates across parental income groups \citep{ziol-guest_parent_2016, bailey_gains_2011}, and simulations suggest that rising educational inequality has strengthened intergenerational income persistence over time \citep{bloome_educational_2018}.
+Conceptually speaking to the prevalence component in our unconditional decomposition, social scientists have long regarded education as a mediator in the intergenerational reproduction of socioeconomic inequalities (\citealp[chapter 4 \& 5]{blau_american_1978}; \citealp[p.255-9]{featherman_opportunity_1978}; \citealp{ishida_class_1995}).
+Specifically, research documents large differences in college graduation rates across parental income groups \citep{ziol-guest_parent_2016, bailey_gains_2011}, and simulations suggest that rising educational inequalities have strengthened intergenerational income persistence over time \citep{bloome_educational_2018}.
+Nonetheless, prior work is descriptive in nature.